 The Graves Act – N.J.S.A.
 2C: 43-6

-The Graves Act is a law in New Jersey which governs most of the guns and weapons offenses in this case.
+The Graves Act is a law in New Jersey which governs most of the guns and weapons offenses in this state.
 It is codified under N.J.S.A.
 2C:43-6 which covers offenses for handguns, firearms, shotguns, machine guns, rifles, defaced firearms, and assault weapons.
 It also governs charges for possession of any of these illegal firearms with an unlawful purpose (meaning to use it illegally by threatening, pointing, etc.)

 Any of these offenses covered by the Graves Act require mandatory prison sentences and parole ineligibility if convicted.
 This applies even to a defendant with no prior criminal history.
-For example, the typical plea offer on a weapons offense to someone with no prior record is 5 years in state prison, 3 years to be served without the possibility of parole.
+For example, the typical plea offer on a weapons offense to someone with no prior record is 5 years in state prison, 42 months to be served without the possibility of parole.
 The offers typically get higher from there if the defendant has a prior criminal record.

 Repeat and First-Time Offenders